ruslanaprus/goit-academy-dev-hw11/README.md

 image and activity message.
 It even remembers your last selected time zone with cookies, so it’s like your own personal time-keeping cat friend!

+## Tools and Technologies

+We’ve got some cool tech in our cat basket:

+- **Java 21**: The core programming language used for the project.
+- **Jakarta Servlet API**: For handling HTTP requests and responses.
+- **Thymeleaf**: For rendering dynamic HTML content, like a cozy cat box.
+- **SLF4J and Logback**: For keeping track of all cattivities.
+- **JUnit 5**: For making sure everything’s working purrfectly.
+- **Mockito**: For mocking objects during testing.
+- **JUnit & Mockito**: For writing and executing unit tests.
+- **Gradle**: Used for dependency management and building the project as a WAR (Web Application Archive) file.

+## Functionality

+The application provides the following functionalities:

+1. **Display Current Time**: Shows you the time in the time zone you choose.
+If you don’t specify one, it defaults to UTC—like a cat that always knows where the sun is.
+2. **Time Zone Validation**: Checks if the time zone is valid using `TimezoneValidateFilter`.
+If it’s not, it’ll use a cookie-stored time zone if it finds one.
+3. **Display Cat Activities**: Shows different cat images and activities based on the time of day—like naps, playtime, or midnight zoomies.
+4. **Cookie Storage**: Remembers your chosen time zone in a cookie for the next time you visit.
+5. **Error Handling**: Shows an intimidating, but cute error message if the time zone isn’t quite right.
+6. **Formatted Time**: Displays the time in `yyyy-MM-dd HH:mm:ss` format, including the UTC offset.

 ## Project Structure

 The project is organized into the following packages and components: